 Using the timber frame construction method to build your own house used to be a niche when it came to the construction system of choice for self builders.
-But according to a 2017 report*, the number of timber frame (or SIPs) self builds is almost equal to masonry builds.
+But according to a 2017 report*, the number of timber frame (or SIPs) self builds is now almost equal to those built with masonry.

 If you are looking to extend with timber frame, check out our timber frame extension guide.